 The Board of Governors’ overriding consideration in identifying and confirming individuals to serve as Governors is merit and experience in relation to the governance needs of the University.
 All candidates must possess the qualification, experience and commitment required to govern an institution of the size, complexity and reputation of the University of Guelph and should reflect the diversity of the communities served by the University

-All individuals appointed to the Board of Governors are required to perform the duties assigned in the University of Guelph Act, 1964, which assigns to the Board responsibility for “… property, revenues, expenditures, business and affairs [of the University] … including responsibility to appoint and remove the President, Vice-Presidents, heads of faculties and schools, and senior administrative officers.”
-The Board of Governors General Bylaws, terms of reference for standing committees and Board statements concerning the roles and responsibilities of Governors and Trustees provide more precise information on the responsibilities of its members.
+All individuals appointed to the Board of Governors are required to perform the duties assigned in the University of Guelph Act, 1964, which assigns to the Board responsibility for “… property, revenues, expenditures, business and affairs [of the University] … including responsibility to appoint and remove the President...”
+The Board of Governors General Bylaws, terms of reference for committees and Good Governance Policy provide more precise information on the responsibilities of Governors.
 These documents and other related information may be found at: https://www.uoguelph.ca/secretariat/.

 Commitment to Equity, Diversity and Inclusion

-The University of Guelph is committed to equity in its policies, practices, and programs, and supports diversity and inclusion in its teaching, learning and work environments.
-In keeping with this commitment, the Governance and Human Resources Committee of the Board will ensure that applications from members of hitherto underrepresented groups are seriously considered.
+The University is committed to equity in its policies, practices, and programs, and supports diversity and inclusion in its teaching, learning and work environments.
+In keeping with this commitment, the Governance and Human Resources Committee will ensure that applications from members of underrepresented groups are seriously considered.
 Nominations of qualified individuals who would contribute to further diversification of our University community are encouraged and will be welcomed.